What If You Chose Investing 1000 Dollars in 2025?

 Silver

 During 2025, silver started at around 0.92 and closed at 2.29.
-This sharp increase raised the investment value from 1000 dollars to approximately 2489 dollars, achieving a strong return of about 149%, the highest among the three metals.
+This sharp increase raised the investment value from 1000 dollars to approximately 2489 dollars, delivering a strong return of about 149%, the highest among the three metals.

 Platinum

-At the beginning of 2025, platinum was priced around 898 and closed the year at 2027.
+At the beginning of 2025, platinum was priced at around 898 and closed the year at 2027.
 This strong rise increased the investment value to about 2258 dollars, delivering a return of approximately 126%, clearly outperforming gold and coming close to silver’s performance.

 Results of Investing 1000 Dollars in Precious Metals